Skip to main content

 InboxReplies handled through the unified Inbox

-SchedulingSending schedules and holiday calendars that control timing
+SchedulingSending schedules and holiday calendars that control send times

 TasksManual tasks assigned to your team

-AutomationWebhooks for real-time events and background jobs for long-running work
+AutomationWebhooks for real-time events and background jobs for long-running operations

 API conventions